SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 • Compatibility with Claude Code, Codex, Gemini CLI, OpenCode, Cursor, and more

-The mental model: sbx ssh is a setup command, not a connect command
+The mental model: sbx setup ssh is a setup command, not a connect command

 Here's the single most important thing to understand, because it trips people up: